-Table~\ref{convolution} presents the results of the different types of convolutions in the \convblock block to capture local information from the input.
-Similar to the attention operation, we try parallel and cascade manner of in-plane and through-plane branches without \attnblock block, which is shown in Fig.~\ref{21d-compare-net}.
-In addition, we also compare the 2D+1D convolutions with 3D convolutions.
-Fig.~\ref{3d-21d-compare} shows that 2D+1D convolution works better than 3D convolutions on both performance and convergence.
-This is similar to Tran \etal~\cite{tran2018closer} that 2D+1D convolution doubles the number of nonlinearities compared to a fully 3D convolution network, thus rendering the model capable of representing more complex functions and the decomposition accelerates the optimization, achieving a lower loss.
-Besides, this operation using 2D and 1D convolutions naturally adapts to our two subtasks, which is simultaneously done in the transverse and longitudinal directions.
-However, different from the cascade manner in classification tasks in~\cite{tran2018closer}, we find that the parallel manner obtains the best results, which achieves 0.5 dB PSNR gain over the cascade one.
+We study which design of convolution and attention perform the best.
+For the convolution types, we just replace the 3D convolution in 3DUnet (baseline) with different types of (2+1)D convolution variants and do not add the \attnblock module to the network.
+We try parallel and cascade manner of (2+1)D convolutions, as shown in Fig.~\ref{21d-compare-net}.
+Table~\ref{table:conv_attn_design} presents the results of the two types of convolutions in the \convblock to capture local information from the input.
+However, different from the cascade manner in classification tasks in~\cite{tran2018closer}, we find that the parallel manner obtains the best results.
+This also explains why the (2+1)DUnet outperforms TAM~\cite{liu2021tam} and TAda~\cite{huang2021tada} that use cascade manner for (2+1)D modules.
 It may be because the low-level image processing task needs to aggregate and retain more information than the classification task but the cascade one loses information due to more deep layers.

+Similar to convolutions, we also try parallel and cascade manner of in-plane and through-plane branches to explore the best design of the attention module, as shown in Fig.~\ref{attention-compare-net}.
+Table~\ref{table:conv_attn_design} presents the results of different types of attention in the \attnblock block.
+As for the placement of two attention operations, we find that the parallel manner obtains the best results, which achieves 0.12 dB gain over the cascade one.

 We highlight that both \attnblock and \convblock achieve the best performance using the parallel design.
-This may be due to some difference between the two subtasks of in-plane denoising and through-plane deblurring.
+This may be due to some difference between the two sub-tasks of in-plane denoising and through-plane deblurring.
 The parallel manner can better synergize them in two different directions.